 - Registered nurses

-- In the absence of any of these, the form can be signed by a professional librarian or by any person whose competence under specific circumstances is acceptable to the Library of Michigan Service for the Blind and Physically Handicapped or by NLS.
+- In the absence of any of these, the form can be signed by a professional librarian or by any person whose competence under specific circumstances is acceptable to the Talking Book & Braille Center or by NLS.